postcss/postcss-bem-linter/README.md

 A [PostCSS](https://github.com/postcss/postcss) plugin to lint *BEM-style* CSS.

 *BEM-style* describes CSS that follows a more-or-less strict set of conventions determining what selectors can be used.
-Typically, these conventions require that classes be namespaced according to the component (or "block") that contains them, and that all characters after the namespace follow a specified pattern.
+Typically, these conventions require that classes begin with the name of the component (or "block") that contains them, and that all characters after the namespace follow a specified pattern.
 Original BEM methodology refers to "blocks", "elements", and "modifiers"; SUIT refers to "components", "descendants", and "modifiers".
 You might have your own terms for similar concepts.